zsp2233000/MapleStoryAutoLevelUp/README.md

 ```
 Note that after script execution, you need to click back to Maple Story game window (Make sure the game windows is your active window)

-You can press 'F1' to pasue/continue the script control
+Press 'F1' to pasue/continue the script control

-You can press 'F2' to take a screenshot, which will save to scrennshot/
+Press 'F2' to take a screenshot, which will be saved to scrennshot/

 ## Supported Map
 1. north forest training ground 2(北部森林訓練場2)